-Tip: To gain the health benefits of chocolate we have to take moderate doses of around 29 grams of chocolate that’s at least 70% cocoa.
+Tip: To gain the health benefits of chocolate we have to take moderate doses of around 29 grams of chocolate- that’s at least 70% cocoa.
 Add yours to your breakfast or as a snack in the afternoon.

-Beans are full of B vitamins, calcium, potassium and folate, which all contribute to a healthy lifestyle.
+Black beans, kidney beans, pinto beans (and more) are full of B vitamins, calcium, potassium and folate, which all contribute to a healthy lifestyle.
 They help raise the levels of the hormone leptin, which curbs appetite while maintaining a healthy brain, cell and skin function and even reduces blood pressure and stroke risk.